joelouthan/Theologicus/src/confession-1689/1689-16-4-abundance-truly.md

 ## The Text

->Romans 3:23 (CSB) For all have sinned and fall short of the glory of God;
+>Romans 3:23 For all have sinned and fall short of the glory of God;

 ## The Chapter